hugorodgerbrown/BackupTweets/readme.txt

 Anything else I should know?
 This service will NOT download DMs - that would require OAuth integration, and I can't really be bothered.

+Should I be worried about you stealing my data?
+No - it's public anyway - that's the point.
+I'm just making it easier for you to get at it.

 I have a great idea / I really want more information:
 If you know how AppEngine works - go for it - you are feed to fork and conquer.
 If you want to get hold of me - I'm @hugorodgerbrown.